 - Subject to the above principles, all reasonable expenses associated with a particular agreement should be charged to the gross income derived from that agreement.

 In the case of the division of income in the form of equity, as well as in the case of all intellectual property income, the creator may continue to receive income upon termination of employment with Washington University.
 Furthermore, income will pass to the creator's heirs as directed by the creator's estate.

 - Dispute Resolution

 Any disputed issues related to intellectual property, or the interpretation of the Washington University Intellectual Property Policy, shall first be reviewed by the OTM.
-Any disputed issues that cannot be resolved with the assistance of the OTM shall be referred to the Vice Chancellor for Research.
-The Vice Chancellor for Research may refer disputed issues to a Faculty Committee on Technology Transfer for its recommendations and advice.
-The Vice Chancellor for Research is the final arbiter of any disputed issues related to intellectual property, income distribution or the interpretation of the Policy.
+Any disputed issues that cannot be resolved with the assistance of the OTM shall be referred to the Provost.
+The Provost may refer disputed issues to a Faculty Committee on Technology Transfer for its recommendations and advice.
+The Provost is the final arbiter of any disputed issues related to intellectual property, income distribution or the interpretation of the Policy.

 - Report to Senate Council.

-The Vice Chancellor for Research shall report annually to the Senate Council on the University's technology transfer program.
+The Provost shall report annually to the Senate Council on the University's technology transfer program.
 This report shall include the program's financial results and a brief description of patenting and licensing activities.
 Included in the report shall be a summary of comments and recommendations from any meetings of the Faculty Committee on Technology Transfer.

 - Amendment of the Guidelines.

-These Guidelines may be amended by the Vice Chancellor for Research upon recommendation by the Faculty Committee on Technology Transfer.
+These Guidelines may be amended by the Provost upon recommendation by the Faculty Committee on Technology Transfer.